Decoupage Coffee Table Photo Collage Idea | Does Mod Podge Dry Clear?

-I chose my favourite photos and I print in a ink jet printer (normal paper) and I tear off using my hands around the boards instead of using a scissor.
+I chose my favourite photos and print them using in an inkjet printer (normal paper) and I tear off using my hands around the boards instead of using a scissor.

 Spread Mod Podge on the board and behind the photo.
 Place it on the board and stick the picture smoothly, Take care to avoid making wrinkles or air bubbles, try not to tear the picture.
 Enjoy the process.
 Mod Podge is an amazing product to use in decoupage and in many other crafts especially to spruce up old furniture.

 After that, spread Mod Podge on the top of the photo and around covering the whole picture especially around the boards.